 General

-For an MU transmission, the PPDU encoding process is performed on a per-user basis up to the input of the Spatial Mapping block except that the CSD is applied across users (as described in 24.3.8.2.1.1 (Cyclic shift for S1G modulated fields) if 2 MHz short preamble is used, 24.3.8.2.2.2.1 (Cyclic shift for S1G modulated fields) if an 2 MHz long S1G_LONG preamble is used and 24.3.8.3.1 (Cyclic shift for S1G modulated fields) if 1 MHz preamble is used).
+For an MU transmission, the PPDU encoding process is performed on a per-user basis up to the input of the Spatial Mapping block except that the CSD is applied across users as described in 24.3.8.2.2.2.1 (Cyclic shift for S1G modulated fields) if an 2 MHz long S1G_LONG preamble is used.
 All user data is combined and mapped to the transmit chains in the Spatial Mapping block.
-Note that An 1MHzS1G_1M PPDUor an S1G_SHORT, or an 2MHz Duplicated PPDU in S1G_LONG cannot shall not be used for an MU transmission.
+An 1MHzS1G_1M PPDU, or an S1G_SHORT PPDU, or an 2MHz Duplicated PPDU in S1G_LONG format cannot shall not be used for an MU transmission.

 Using BCC